nicholasferguson/Display.Quaternion.Rotation/README.md

-### Generate a  'Complex Number Inteface' to get a quaternion multiplication function
+### Generate a  'Complex Number Interface' to get a quaternion multiplication function

 A complex number interface also has three axes: i, j, k.
 They interface to X,Y,Z axis.
 This interface will allow us to simplify quaternion multiplication to a pure quaternion.

 First we need some rules for complex number multiplication.
-With this interface we will then do some subsitutions.
+With this interface we will then do some substitutions.

 Hamilton discovered that ijk = -1 and of course ii, jj, kk = -1.
-It's not communative.  kj neq jk.
-But kj eq -jk (neg is not equal)
+It's not commutative.  kj neq jk.
+But kj eq -jk (neq is not equal)
 This interface creates a table where a single complex number equals a combination of two complex numbers

 ijk = -1 <br>